The Future of DevSecOps: Emerging Trends

 5. Policy as Code and Automated Governance

 Automating governance and compliance will be key.
 Tools like Open Policy Agent (OPA) will allow organizations to define security and compliance policies as code, which can then be automatically enforced across different stages of the SDLC and in various environments.
-This ensures consistency and reduces manual overhead, a concept vital for handling complex DevSecOps toolchains.

 The future of DevSecOps is dynamic and exciting.
 By embracing these emerging trends, organizations can build more resilient, secure, and innovative software solutions.
-The journey continues with exploring real-world case studies to see these principles in action.

 View DevSecOps Case Studies